 Gout is a type of arthritis that occurs when too much uric acid builds up in the body, causing crystals to form in joints, and joints to become inflamed and painful.
-It can be hereditary or the result of another condition.
-Gout usually affects men over 40 with a family history of gout, but it can occur at any time and also affects women, especially after menopause.
-Excessive intake of food and alcohol, surgery, infection, physical or emotional stress, or the use of certain drugs can lead to the development of gout symptoms.
+It can be hereditary or result from another condition.
+Gout usually affects men over 40 with a family history of gout, but it can occur at any time, and also affects women, especially after menopause.
+Excessive intake of food and alcohol, surgery, infection, physical or emotional stress, or the use of certain drugs can lead to the development of gout.

 Signs and Symptoms

 - Extreme pain in a single joint, usually the base of the big toe; it can also affect other joints (such as the feet, fingers, wrists, elbows, knees, or ankles).

 - Joint is shiny red or purple, swollen, hot, and stiff.